 The Technical Committee has recognized the need for reconvening the horseshoe crab tagging subcommittee.
 The Tagging Subcommittee should investigate all known tagging data to consider management units, glean life history information and movement information, and possibly estimate mortality and determine stock size.
-The PRT recommends that the Tagging Subcommittee meet prior to the next assessment.
+The PRT recommends that tagging information be forwarded to the Stock Assessment Subcommittee prior to the next assessment.